Keeper vs RoboForm: 2 veteran password managers compared

 Keeper’s password generator allows up to 100 characters, which is plenty for a hard-to-guess password.
 In terms of customizations, you have the option to include or exclude certain characters, too.

-Overall, both password generators will come in incredibly helpful when you need unique uncrackable passwords quickly.
+Overall, both password generators are incredibly helpful when you need unique and uncrackable passwords quickly.
 That said, while they’re rather alike, RoboForm’s version wins this round of RoboForm vs Keeper solely because of its higher character limit.

 Password sharing